appreciated/circular-progress-bar/README.md

 # CircularProgressbar Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+circular-progressbar is a UI component add-on for Vaadin 8.

 ## Online demo